Central Catholic High School

 Welcome to the Blessed Sacrament School family!
 Fr.
 Gary, Ms. Cogswell, the faculty and staff, and I feel truly blessed be part of such a strong, faith-filled community.
 Here at Blessed Sacrament we are completely dedicated to providing our students with a quality Catholic education.

 Our school handbook explains the philosophy and policies of our school and describes our day-to-day routine.
-Please click here to download the handbook carefully and adhere to our school’s policies.
+Please click here to read the handbook carefully and adhere to our school’s policies.

 The faculty and staff are eager and excited to spend the year working with one another to promote academic excellence, grow in our faith, and provide loving service to others.
 May you and your family find this year to be a fruitful one and full of many blessings.